-In the early 1990s, Cagan was the official coordinator of the U.S. Peace Council.
-In 1992 she was an original co-founder of the Committees of Correspondence for Democracy and Socialism (CCDS), a splinter group rooted in the Communist Party USA (of which Cagan has been a longtime member).
-She went on to become co-chair of CCDS.
+In 1992 Cagan was an original co-founder of the Committees of Correspondence for Democracy and Socialism (CCDS), a splinter group rooted in the Communist Party USA (of which Cagan has been a longtime member).
+Cagan later went on to become co-chair of CCDS.

-In 1998 Cagan endorsed a Brecht Forum celebration of the 150th Anniversary of the Communist Manifesto at Cooper Union’s Great Hall, New York.
+In 1998, Cagan endorsed a Brecht Forum celebration of the 150th Anniversary of the Communist Manifesto at Cooper Union’s Great Hall, New York.
 That same year, she condemned America’s “daily assaults and attacks on poor and working people, on women, people of color, lesbians/gays and other sexual minorities, the disabled and so many others.”

-“There are communists in the coalition, there are socialists, there are Marxists, there are radicals, revolutionaries, there are liberals, there are Democrats, there are anarchists, there are people who don’t have political labels.
+In 2004, Cagan described the far-left political orientation of her UFPJ coalition: “There are communists in the coalition, there are socialists, there are Marxists, there are radicals, revolutionaries, there are liberals, there are Democrats, there are anarchists, there are people who don’t have political labels.
 It is a very broad coalition, and we welcome that.
 We hope that this country has moved beyond the awful anti-communism of its past.”